cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 We can also test to see if a value is less than (**\<**), greater than (**\>**), less than or equal to (**\<=**), or greater than or equal to (**\>=**) some other value.
 There is also a ternary operator, **BETWEEN**, that tests if a value is between two other values (see Appendix B - :ref:`appendix-b-comparison-operators` for details).

-.. index:: operators; mathematics, functions; mathematics
+.. index:: operator; mathematics, function; mathematics

 Mathematics
 -----------